AleksandrHovhannisyan/aleksandrhovhannisyan.com/README.md

 Per GitHub's Terms of Service, with regarded to copyrighted works, you are more than welcome to fork/clone this repo and explore the code.
 However, you may not redistribute any content in this repo without my permission.

-> Note: *Some* things in this repo (e.g., certain JavaScript files or SVG icons) are licensed separately by a third party.
-Please see the [LICENSE folder](/src/_licenses/) for those licenses.
+> Note: *Some* things in this repo (e.g., SVG icons) are licensed separately by a third party.
+Please see the [LICENSE folder](/src/_licenses/) for copies of those licenses.